Commercial Cookery

 Industry Placement

-Establish future career opportunities and experience the industry first-hand with 700 hours of paid industry experience!
-(Approximate hours: Certificate III – 48 hours (compulsory), with optional industry placement up to 400 hours.
+Establish future career opportunities and experience the industry first-hand with 600 hours of paid industry experience!
+(Approximate hours: Certificate III – 48 service periods (compulsory), with optional industry placement up to 400 hours.
 CIT offers support to connect students to restaurants and hotels for completing the 400 hours.
-Certificate IV – 200 hours.
-Diploma – 100 hours)
+Certificate IV – 200 hours.)

 Why study at CIT?